thstasy/GaTech-Assignment01/README.md

-The progress are logged in the PDF file, "Assignment01_GaTech_0907.pdf".
+The progress are logged in the PDF file, "Assignment01_GaTech_0907.pdf" and "GoPhishAssignment_StepByStep_Guide.pdf".